quattrobaje3na-png/SC-Discord-Medical-Alert/README.md

 * Sends instant, low-profile notifications to your chosen Discord channel via a provided Webhook.
 * Automatically pauses scanning when the game is minimized to save resources and prevent false triggers.
 * No need to edit JSON files manually; a setup window handles your configuration on the first launch.
+* Each Player has to run the application locally and tie into the discord webhook and provide their Discord or In Game Username.

 🚀 Getting Started